EssWhyy/reliable-reddit/README.md

 ________________________________________
 ## 🛠️ Tech Stack
--	TypeScript (ES6+): Core logic and DOM manipulation.
+-	TypeScript: Core logic and DOM manipulation.
 -	React: Custom UI components for the ratio bar and settings dashboard.
--	WebExtensions API (Express): Cross-browser compatibility layer for Chrome and Firefox.
+-	WebExtensions API: Cross-browser compatibility layer for Chrome and Firefox.
 -	Vite: Build tool and Bundler for the project
 ________________________________________
 ## 📋 Potential Future Goals/Features
--	[ ] Allow users to customize thresholds for new user and low comment karma checks via popup
+-	[ ] Custom filtering of specific words in comments
 -	[ ] Custom blacklisting of ill-intent profiles using local, or global blacklists
--	[ ] Use Natural Language Processing to do sentiment analysis of comments sections
+-	[ ] Use Natural Language Processing to do sentiment analysis of comments sections or entire subreddits
 ________________________________________
 ## 📋 Architecture Diagram
 <img width="1449" height="1072" alt="Screenshot 2026-03-26 224526" src="https://github.com/user-attachments/assets/b99dadde-213d-4c98-a4c5-fa705f93c4d8" />